ReactiveX/rxjs/docs_app/content/guide/testing/marble-testing.md

 });
 ```

 Although `run()` executes entirely synchronously, the helper functions inside your callback function do not!
 These functions **schedule assertions** that will execute either when your callback completes or when you explicitly call `flush()`.
 Be wary of calling synchronous assertions, for example `expect` from your testing library of choice, from within the callback.
-See [Sychronous Assertion](#sychronous-assertion) for more information on how to do this.
+See [Synchronous Assertion](#synchronous-assertion) for more information on how to do this.

 - `hot(marbleDiagram: string, values?: object, error?: any)` - creates a ["hot" observable](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) (like a subject) that will behave as though it's already "running" when the test begins.
 An interesting difference is that `hot` marbles allow a `^` character to signal where the "zero frame" is.
 This is the default point at which the subscription to observables being tested begins, (this can be configured - see `expectObservable` below).
 - `cold(marbleDiagram: string, values?: object, error?: any)` - creates a ["cold" observable](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) whose subscription starts when the test begins.